-In addition to fresh activated carbon, we offer reactivated activated carbon for use in the food and beverage, gas and air, wastewater, potable water and chemicals markets.
+In addition to virgin activated carbon, we offer reactivated activated carbon for use in the food and beverage, gas and air, wastewater, potable water and chemicals markets.

 Granular activated carbon (GAC) has an infinite reactivation characteristic, requiring just 10% make-up carbon to restore spent carbon to its original adsorptive capacity.
 Reactivated carbon offers a number of economic and environmental benefits:

-- Reduces cost, as it is approximately 40% less than fresh carbon
+- Reduces cost, as it is approximately 40% less than virgin carbon

 - Ends the chain of custody for adsorbed contaminants, thereby minimizing customer liabilities